GLEAN Portland

 History

 The GLEAN program’s goals are to prompt people to think about their consumption habits, initiate larger conversations about the waste we generate, and inspire creative reuse.
 GLEAN takes its inspiration from Recology San Francisco’s renowned Artist In Residence program.
-Over the years, GLEAN too has flourished and has received critical acclaim for the creativity of its artists.
+Over the years, GLEAN, too, has flourished and has received critical acclaim for the creativity of its artists.
 Many of its artists have seen their careers blossom and been deeply impacted as a result of their experience.

 Owen PremorE | 2013